jimurai/cv/README.md

 ### [Cambridge Medical Robotics][cmr]
 *November 2015 to March 2017*
 **Senior Engineer**
-Had a leading role in the development of electronics hardware for the Versius surgical robotic.
-Primary contributions were enhanced quality controls for PCB CAD procedures as well as PCB testing procedures and EMC compliance activities.
+Had a leading role in the development of electronics hardware for the Versius surgical robotic system.
+Primary contributions were enhanced quality control for PCB CAD procedures as well as PCB testing procedures and EMC compliance activities.

 ### [Cambridge Mechatronics Ltd.][cml]
 *June 2012 to November 2015*